The Juan Luna of Sculpture

 My inquisitiveness set in, I tried to search from my limited stored knowledge about National Artists and heroes, and cannot seem to recall the name!
 Was he a National Artist that I’ve never heard of?
 I’m tempted again to consult my best friend Google but being confined in the solid walls of the National Museum didn’t help, Mr. Google’s a bit inaccessible😀

 So, I decided to spend the next 60minutes intimately with Juan Luna and Felix Resurreccion Hidalgo, trying to get to know them better.
-Exiting the gallery, again I saw series sculptures forming a straight line along the hallway, trying to exert their existence on Museum visitors but few to a single soul even looked at them, even my friend who was with me by the way didn’t spend more than a minute to greet each.
+Exiting the gallery, again I saw series of sculptures forming a straight line along the hallway, trying to exert their existence to museum visitors but few to a single soul even looked at them, even my friend who was with me, by the way didn’t spend more than a minute to greet each.

 So who is Isabelo Tampinco y Lacandola?
 Was he a National Artist for sculpture?
 This information was not available on the Museum hall so I had to ask my best friend Mr. Google.
 Isabelo Tampinco was a Chinese mestizo born in Binondo on November 19, 1850.
 His parents were Leoncio delos Reyes Tampinco, a Chinese mestizo and Maria Matic Justa de Lacandola, who was a descendant of Raja Lakandula who ruled Manila in 1571.
 Isabelo’s father himself was a sculptor and a wood carver, no wonder his talent was exemptional he wasn’t just trained it ran in he is veins.
 Leoncio’s works can still be found me at the Malabo Parish Church.
 Furthermore Tampinco’s grandfather Manual was “builder of Cathedral of Lipa” , he was a mason!
 I have seen the Cathedral and it is grand as well.